carbon-language/carbon-lang/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl10.rst

 Have fun - try doing something crazy and unusual.
 Building a language like everyone else always has, is much less fun than trying something a little crazy or off the wall and seeing how it turns out.
-If you get stuck or want to talk about it, feel free to email the `llvm-dev mailing list <http://lists.llvm.org/mailman/listinfo/llvm-dev>`_: it has lots of people who are interested in languages and are often willing to help out.
+If you get stuck or want to talk about it, please post on the `LLVM forums
+<https://discourse.llvm.org>`_: it has lots of people who are interested
+in languages and are often willing to help out.

 Before we end this tutorial, I want to talk about some "tips and tricks" for generating LLVM IR.
 These are some of the more subtle things that